Steve10086/MCenter/README.md

 the project is aiming to control localnetwork devices on phone.

 ## functions (on plan):
-+ use zerotier api to synchronize online devices
++ zerotier api to synchronize devices
 + ~~local website(impled on 1.0.0)~~
-+ create ssh connection
++ ssh connection
 + file system(nas..etc)